Crusty Nose Be Gone! Insight and Tips About Dogs' Dry, Crusty Noses

 On the other hand, if the discharge coming out of your dog’s nose is clear and wet, that is normal and healthy.
 If it changes color, that’s when you need to call the vet.

 Treating Crusty Dog Nose

 Unfortunately for some dog owners, crusty nose comes with the breed.
-Pug nosed dogs require special attention.
+Pug nosed dogs especially.
 You’re going to have to pay special attention to how wet or dry their noses typically are and you’ll have to pay close attention to the type of discharge coming out of it.

 If it is fungus that is causing dry nose, it can be treated easily with topical creams.
 If it is an infection that is causing dry nose, it will have to be treated with antibiotics.
 If however, the crusty nose is a symptom of polyps, it should be examined by a vet.
 Some are benign and can be surgically removed while others point to nasal cancer that can only be treated with expensive radiation.

 Most importantly, as is the case with most dog problems, the answer is in the right hygiene regimen.
 If you are feeding your dog the right things, giving them plenty of fluids, and are protecting them from the sun and heat, any nose crust should be easily treated.
-For dogs with allergies, you’ll need a good moisturizing balm.
+For dogs with allergies, a good moisturizing balm is a must.

 You may be tempted to use your own sunscreen or lip balm to treat your dog’s crusty nose.
 Human products are only tested for use on humans.
 It’s always the safest option to buy pet care products for your dog made specifically for your dog.
 Eye Envy On the Nose Therapy Balm includes agents responsible for screening your dog’s delicate skin from the sun.